nloetkemann/modular-bot/README.md

             description: "some description"
 ```

+> The answer list will have the Syntax you wrote, so if everything is lowercase, so will your answers

 The you need to write your own class for the plugin.
 > Hint: the name of the class should be the name of the file with putting the first letter to uppercase.
 ```